Not Just Tulsa: Race Massacres That Devastated Black Communities In Rosewood, Atlanta, and Other American Cities

 Sadly, the exact number of deaths is unknown because many Black bodies were thrown into what was called the Red River.

 Watch the video below:

 Wilmington, North Carolina, Massacre (1898)

 By 1898, Wilmington, North Carolina, was a thriving area with a majority Black population.
 There were also several Black elected public officials, forcing whites to share power.
-Of course, “the threat of Negro rule” created illogical white racial resentment.
+However, “the threat of Negro rule” created illogical white racial resentment.

 By the election of 1898, Black men were prevented from voting to push out the Black elected officials.
-However, white supremacists could not stop the economic power that Blacks had already created.
+But the white supremacists could not stop the economic power that Blacks had already created.
 Therefore, they destroyed Black Wilmington with terrorism.

 The day after the 1898 election, whites announced the “white declaration of independence.”
 They overthrew the Wilmington government, destroyed the printing press, forced out the mayor, and a mob of white men attacked Black residents.

 There were reportedly 60 to 300 Black people killed by this act of domestic terrorism.
 For over 100 years, the powers that be in Wilmington tried to erase the massacre from its history.
 Until 2000, when “the General Assembly established the 1898 Wilmington Race Riot Commission to develop a historical record of the event and to assess the economic impact of the riot on African Americans locally and across the region and state,” according to the NC Department of Natural and Cultural Resources.